IIGB Linux Cluster

 A convenient overview of all users and their lab affiliations can be retrieved with the following command:

-You can generate an email list of particular users by running:
+You can search for specific users by running:

 Listing Users with Active Jobs on the Cluster

-Simply move the files to ~/.html when you want to share them.
-In Biocluster run:
+Simply create a symbolic link or move the files into your html directory when you want to share them.

 touch ~/.html/.htpasswd

-This will ask you to create the new password
+This will prompt you to enter a password for the new user 'newwebuser'.

 mkdir ~/.html/locked_dir